Wind and Truth: Plot

 With Taravanigan's agents by his side, Odium manages to overpower the coalition with sheer cunning and political schemes.
-He won an argument against Jasnah on the topic of protecting Thaylenah by exploiting the contract that focuses on Alethkar and Herdaz, causing Fen to switch her alliance to him.
+He won an argument with Jasnah on the topic of protecting Thaylenah by exploiting the contract that focuses on Alethkar and Herdaz, which causes Fen to switch allegiance with him.
 After renouncing his oath to defend his spren, Sigzil and his Bridge Four army lose the Shattered Plains to overwhelming forces, while Venli uses the Chasmfiends to storm Narak Prime as planned.
 Adolin, with his leg amputated, loses Azimir when Odium's forces outnumber them as they enter the Oathgate.
-Shallan finds Mraize in the memory of his past self and realizes Iyatil is on her path to finding the prison while distracting Shallan.
+Shallan finds Mraize and realizes Iyatil is on her path to finding the prison while distracting Shallan.
 Reunited after being separated, Rlain and Renearin decide to spend their lives together after seeing the possible future.
-With the Siblings' help, Navani and Gavinor manage to escape the spiritual realm from Odium using the illusioned Kholinar Oathgate to return to Urithiru in the Physical Realm.
+With the Siblings' help, Navani and Gavinor manage to escape the spiritual realm of Odium using the illusioned Kholinar Oathgate to return to Urithiru in the Physical Realm.

 Kaladin and Szeth arrive at the Skybreaker monastery to confront Nale.
 With Szeth refusing to fight the Herald, Kaladin steps in as a challenger to duel with Nale.
 When the Wind summons the music, Kaladin retells Wit's story to remind Nale of his past, causing the Herald to succumb to his emotions.
 Upon realising his misdeeds, Nale surrenders his Honorblade and reveals that Ishar is responsible for corrupting Shinovar, impersonating as the mysterious Voice from Szeth's past.
 Nale explains that Ishar had discovered Odium's Wells of Power from Narak and taken some of his power to relocate Honor's perpendicularity, in which he sought new ways to fight Odium by recruiting a replaceable Herald.
-However, Ishar had started to be corrupted by Odium's influence, which drove him into pure madness.
-The group decides to go to the Bondsmith monastery to confront Ishar and finish Szeth's pilgrimage.
+However, Ishar was later corrupted by Odium's influence, which drove him into madness and his ongoing tyranny in Tukar.
+The group decides to go to the Bondsmith monastery to confront Ishar.